 Task 1 of GN3 Service Activity 1 is the network planning and procurement preparation work concerned with enhancing the GÉANT backbone, the cost-shared part of the Europe-wide research and education network infrastructure operated by DANTE.
 It has been the objective of this Task to conduct a thorough review of the existing GÉANT network architecture, to assess whether factors such as the costs and technical capabilities of connectivity and of switching and routing hardware, or shared fibre, might challenge its assumptions about cost-effective structures.
-This document is the Task's second annual report, covering progress during Project Year 2 in the following areas: information-gathering exercise, current backbone studies, pre-procurement market studies, "Final GÉANT Architecture" deliverable, procurement plan, and regional connectivity strategy studies.
-It concludes with an assessment of the achievements and status of the Task as at the end of Year 2, and a summary of the work to be conducted in Year 3.
+This document is the Task's third annual report, covering progress during Project Year 3 in the following areas: regional connectivity strategy studies, GÉANT IP design, additional access points (AAPs) and near-term capacity planning.
+It concludes with an assessment of the achievements and status of the Task as at the end of Year 3, and a summary of the work to be conducted in Year 4.